pveg/Ironhub/README.md

 ## Description:

-A plataform by Ironhackers to Ironhackers to showcase projects done during the bootcamp all around the world! 💻 🚀 🌎 ✨
+A plataform by Ironhackers to Ironhackers to showcase projects done during the bootcamp all around the world! <p align="center" dir="auto">💻 🚀 🌎 ✨</p>

 <br>